PDXpert PLM Software

 - Disable all emails: in the Outgoing mail server (SMTP) textbox, enter an invalid SMTP address, like: smtp.example.com

 At your option, set the TEST system's color code.

-To confirm that the production server and test server have the correct DatabaseId and software license values, add the following data transformation to both systems.
+To confirm that the production server and test server have the correct software license and different DatabaseId, add and then run the following data transformation to both the source and target systems.

 PDXpert 12.2 or earlier: Export-System-Identification.txt

 PDXpert 13.0 or later: Show-System-Identification.txt

 This step only needs to be done once: when you move the source database again, the target database will contain the source system's transform.

 Each server is responsible for managing and updating its own localhost client.
 Do not connect one server's localhost client to the other server.
 Do not install another PDXpert client on the TEST server.
 Remote clients — that is, clients that connect to a named server rather than to localhost — can freely connect to either server, which can be different releases.

 Before installing a new PDXpert release or SQL Server upgrade on the production system, you can upgrade the TEST system to verify correct operation.
 In most other cases, use the same PDXpert release and SQL Server version on both TEST and production systems.